+Blayney Shire Council supports the principles of open government and encourages community involvement in policy development and general activities of Council.
 There are a number of avenues available to members of the public to enable participation in policy development and the general activities of Council.
 These avenues can be broken down into two categories, namely:

-- representation; - personal participation.
+- by making representations to Councillors; - through personal participation in Council events.